Katrina Kaif Meets Olympic Gold Medallist Michael Phelps, Gets Fitness Tips From The Swimming Legend

 Katrina Kaif further said, ''I think goals should never be easy, they should force u to work, even if they are uncomfortable at the time.
 Stay tuned for our training session and chat with @m_phelps00 .....
 More coming soon.''
 That's awesome, right?

-On Thre Work Front
+On The Work Front

 On the work front, Katrina Kaif will next be seen alongside Salman Khan in Bharat and the movie is all set to hit the theatres on Eid 2020.
 Bharat also stars Disha Patani and Sunil Grover and is directed by Ali Abbas Zafar.
 It is the most anticipated movie of the year and we're sure that Katrina Kaif and Salman Khan will not disappoint their fans and deliver a treat that they'll cherish for many years to come.